Polymer/polymer/PRIMER.md

 <a name="host-attributes"></a>
 ## Static attributes on host

-If a custom elements needs HTML attributes set on it at create-time, these may be declared in a `hostAttributes` property on the prototype, where keys are the attribtue name and values are the values to be assigned.
-Values should typically be provided as strings, as HTML attributes can only be strings; however, the standard `serialize` method is used to convert values to strings, so `true` will serialize to an empty attribute, and `false` will result in no attribtue set, and so forth (see [here](#attribute-serialization) for more details).
+If a custom elements needs HTML attributes set on it at create-time, these may be declared in a `hostAttributes` property on the prototype, where keys are the attribute name and values are the values to be assigned.
+Values should typically be provided as strings, as HTML attributes can only be strings; however, the standard `serialize` method is used to convert values to strings, so `true` will serialize to an empty attribute, and `false` will result in no attribute set, and so forth (see [here](#attribute-serialization) for more details).

 Example: